Estinox/estinox.github.io/about.md

 Grew up around Toronto, Canada, and went to the University of Waterloo for its computer science program.
 Currently, I'm working at Tower Research Capital as a programmer, helping the group here to develop automated short-term trading strategies.

-As for hobbies, you can sometimes find me skiing at powdery big mountains, dabbling with digital photography, strumming a song that I can't get out of my head, or simply listening to my favorite podcasts like [Talking Machines](http://www.thetalkingmachines.com), [Planet Money](http://www.npr.org/sections/money), and [Radiolab](http://www.radiolab.org).
+As for hobbies, you can sometimes find me skiing at powdery big mountains, dabbling with digital photography, strumming a song that I can't get out of my head, or simply listening to my favorite podcasts like [Talking Machines](http://www.thetalkingmachines.com), [Planet Money](http://www.npr.org/sections/money), and [Radiolab](http://www.radiolab.org) to name a few.

 Want to get in touch?
 You can drop me a message at centrally.distributed@gmail.com.
 Until then, have a browse, make yourself feel at home.